KittyGiraudel/site/_posts/2015-02-03-translating-sass-guidelines.md

 # Other languages…
 ```

 I am sure you have figured out where this is going.
 We only need [a partial included within the layout itself](https://github.com/HugoGiraudel/sass-guidelines/blob/gh-pages/_layouts/default.html#L13) (since it is always there).
-Let's call it [`translation-warning.html`](https://github.com/HugoGiraudel/sass-guidelines/blob/gh-pages/_includes/translation-warning.html).
+Let’s call it [`translation-warning.html`](https://github.com/HugoGiraudel/sass-guidelines/blob/gh-pages/_includes/translation-warning.html).
 One thing before jumping on the code: we need to display a completely different message on the English version.
 I took this as an opportunity to tell people Sass Guidelines are being translated in other languages so they can switch from the options panel.

 ```html
 {% if page.language == "en" %}